themsaid/ibis/readme.md

 ## Development

-This project uses PHP CS Fixer with a code standard defined in `.php_cs`.
+This project uses Laravel Pint to fix the code style according to `per` preset.
+The `pint.json` file defines the Laravel Pint configuration.
+Laravel Pint is built on top of the great tool PHP-CS-Fixer.

 To review code out of style, you can run the fix command as a dry run.
 Run the composer script like this: